Bet On GE, Not Boeing, If You Believe In An Aviation Recovery

 This means that Boeing will have to slash production of widebody jets like the 777 and 787, which had helped mitigate cash burn last year.
 Additionally, 737 MAX production will return even more slowly than previously planned.
 As a result, Boeing stock has lost more than half of its value over the past two months, plummeting from over $300 to less than $150.

 Some bargain-hunting investors who believe in the long-term growth potential of global aviation may be tempted to buy Boeing stock following this sharp pullback.
-However, shares of industrial conglomerate General Electric (GE) actually look like a better bet on an aviation recovery.
+However, shares of industrial conglomerate General Electric (NYSE:GE) actually look like a better bet on an aviation recovery.

 Two companies with close ties